Upper Division Courses

 Creative Writing Major: Internship

-This 1.5 credit-hour service-learning course is intended for students with an interest in basic book publication, as well as community outreach.
-Students in the course will be working either with a nonprofit (which may require time “on site”) or focusing on a community-based social issue.
-Students will listen to and collect stories, which will then be compiled as a series of monologues.
-Students will gain knowledge of and experience in (1) the history and purpose of monologues as a form of dramatic storytelling, (2) the collection, selection, editing, and proofing of participants’ stories, (3) the design of the monologue’s layout, and (4) the distribution and promotion of the completed text.
+will listen to and collect stories, which will then be compiled as a series of monologues in a chapbook.
+Students will gain knowledge of and experience in (1) the history and purpose of monologues as a form of dramatic storytelling, (2) the collection, selection, editing, and proofing of participants’ stories, (3) the design of the chapbook’s print layout, and (4) the distribution and promotion of published chapbook.
 Students will also receive, as needed, practical software training.
 The course may be repeated for credit.

 TR 2:00-3:20